EddieHubCommunity/BioDrop/README.md

 # What is LinkFree?

-LinkFree is the Open Source alternative to LinkTree.
-A platform where people in tech can have a single hub to showcase their content in order to accelerate their career, whilst contributing to an Open Source project and being part of a community that has a say in where the project is going.
+LinkFree is an open-source alternative to LinkTree, a platform where people in tech can have a single hub to showcase their content and accelerate their careers while contributing to an open-source project and being part of a community that has a say in where the project is going.

-Your profile will have links to your social media and content.
-You can also add your timeline, testimonials, and upcoming events that you are participating in.
+Your profile will have links to your social media and content, and you can also add your timeline, testimonials, and upcoming events in which you are participating.

 Here is an example of a LinkFree Profile https://linkfree.io/eddiejaoude